Olalere1/AutoScalingIP_Discovery_Project/README.md

 under Host, add the private IP of the slave node and select the SSH credential created earlier Host key verification strategy: Manually trusted .....
-Availability: keep this agent online as much as possible
+Availability: keep this agent online as much as possible Advance; JAVA_PATH (run "which java on jenkins-node cli); normally it should output this "/usr/bin/java", include in JAVA_PATH.

 SAVE
 Then click on jenkins-node created, you will see some commands, copy the appropriate one -